wzeren/Displaced-Decay-Counter/README.md

 The code is written in C++.
 There is a Makefile.
 In the first line of Makefile, put in the path to your own Pythia8 and HepMC installation.
 Pythia8 should have been compiled with a link to zlib, in order to allow for reading *.lhe.gz files.
 If you do not use zlib, removev "-lz" in the line starting with "LDFLAGS".
 Run "make -jN" in the terminal to compile, where N is the number of CPU cores you want to use.

+## Doxygen documentation

+An updated Doxygen documentation of the code can be accessed at [https://wzeren.github.io/Displaced-Decay-Counter/index.html](https://wzeren.github.io/Displaced-Decay-Counter/index.html).

 ## Questions and bug reports

 If you have any questions, or would like to report any bug, you are welcome to write to any of us: